 Clovis Unified School District is committed to establishing a true partnership with all facets of the Clovis Learning Community.
 Our district collaborates with non-public, not for profit, schools that reside within or adjacent to the Clovis Unified Attendance boundaries.
-Clovis Unified currently serves eight schools as listed below.
+Clovis Unified currently serves six schools as listed below.

 Charlie Keyan Armenian Community School